BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Method

-Note that this task is an alternative task of TAMLM which also utilizes the content temporal information.
-However, our experiments demonstrate that it can even decrease the performance in some tasks.
-Thus it is not used in the final model of TimeBERT.
+Note that TIR is an alternative task of TAMLM which also utilizes the content temporal information, yet it is based on swapping instead of masking.
+However, as will be shown later, our experiments demonstrate that this task can even decrease performance in some downstream tasks.
+Thus it is not used in the final model of BiTimeBERT.